Confession time: I had my first makeout session at nineteen years old, and I didn’t lose my virginity until I was almost twenty-one.

 As a self-professed late bloomer, not only sexually but also personally, what have I learned along the way that’s been more of a blessing than a curse?
 Let me count the ways.

 My time in London set about a dramatic shift, whereby I promptly decided that an eventual life in Europe was for me, and I wouldn’t settle for anything less.
 This meant going against the grain, so to speak, in terms of what so many of my friends from high school and university ended up doing.
-Instead of settling down at 27 or 28, having kids, and putting down roots somewhere close to home, I chose to get my master’s degree in London at the age of 25, and at 27, I moved to Stockholm, Sweden, after accepting a copywriting position at a brand agency.
+Instead of settling down at twenty-seven or twenty-eight, having kids, and putting down roots somewhere close to home, I chose to get my master’s degree in London at the age of twenty-five, and at twenty-seven, I moved to Stockholm, Sweden, after accepting a copywriting position at a brand agency.

 So as a self-professed late bloomer, not only sexually but also personally, what have I learned along the way that’s been more of a blessing than a curse?
 Let me count the ways.